-So whether you're using the X50 Pro for menial tasks, for gaming, for calls, for taking pictures, it can leap between its apps with ease and with little let up in wait time.
+So whether you're using the X51 for menial tasks, for gaming, for calls, for taking pictures, it can leap between its apps with ease and with little let up in wait time.

-The only real qualms we have arise from the software situation.
-Vivo's Funtouch OS can be found over the top of Google's Android operating system - in this guise, version 10.5 at the time of review, it is generally consistent with what you'll find in many other Android phones, which is a great and surprising turn (we had anticipated various iPhone-like controls as you'll find in earlier Chinese versions, but that's not the case).
+And we don't have any real qualms with the global software situation.
+Vivo's Funtouch OS can be found over the top of Google's Android operating system - in this guise, it's the "10 Global" version; in the X50 Pro we reviewed it as version 10.5 at the time of review - it is generally consistent with what you'll find in many other Android phones.
+That's a great and fairly surprising turn - based on Vivo's China-based software, with various iPhone-like controls and multiple swipe up/down areas, we'd expected much the same here, but that's not the case.

 - Rear quad cameras setup

 - Main: 48-megapixel, f/1.6 aperture, gimbal camera system